-- 8.1 Declaration at Appointment - 8.1.1 On appointment to their role or on the commencement of this Policy if later, all individuals will be provided with a copy of this Policy and be required to complete a Declaration of Interest form.
-The information contained in this declaration will be collated into the Pension Fund's Register of Conflicts of Interest. - 8.2 Declaration at Meetings - 8.2.1 At the commencement of any Pension Fund Panel, Pension Board or other formal meeting where pension fund matters are to be discussed, the Chair will ask all those present who are covered by this Policy to declare any new potential conflicts. - 8.2.2 These will be recorded in the Fund's Register of Conflicts of Interest.
-In addition, the latest version of the register will be made available by the Strategic Director of Finance & Corporate Services to the Chair of every meeting prior to that meeting. - 8.2.3 Any individual who considers that they or another individual has a potential or actual conflict of interest which relates to an item of business at a meeting, must advise the Chair and the Strategic Director of Finance & Corporate Services prior to the meeting, where possible, or state this clearly at the meeting at the earliest possible opportunity.
-The Chair, in consultation with the Strategic Director of Finance & Corporate Services, should then decide whether the conflicted or potentially conflicted individual needs to leave the meeting during the discussion on the relevant matter or to withdraw from voting on the matter. - 8.2.4 If such a conflict is identified outside of a meeting the notification must be made to the Strategic Director of Finance & Corporate Services and where it relates to the business of any meeting, also to the Chair of that meeting.
-The Strategic Director of Finance & Corporate Services, in consultation with the Chair where relevant, will consider any necessary action to manage the potential or actual conflict. - 8.2.5 Where information relating to any potential or actual conflict has been provided, the Strategic Director of Finance & Corporate Services may seek such professional advice
+8.1 Declaration at Appointment:

+8.1.1 On appointment to their role or on the commencement of this Policy if later, all individuals will be provided with a copy of this Policy and be required to complete a Declaration of Interest form.
+The information contained in this declaration will be collated into the Pension Fund's Register of Conflicts of Interest.

+8.2 Declaration at Meetings:

+- 8.2.1 At the commencement of any Pension Fund Panel, Pension Board, or other formal meeting where pension fund matters are to be discussed, the Chair will ask all those present who are covered by this Policy to declare any new potential conflicts. - 8.2.2 These will be recorded in the Fund's Register of Conflicts of Interest.
+In addition, the latest version of the register will be made available by the Executive Director of Finance & Resources to the Chair of every meeting prior to that meeting. - 8.2.3 Any individual who considers that they or another individual has a potential or actual conflict of interest which relates to an item of business at a meeting, must advise the Chair and the Section 151 Officer prior to the meeting, where possible, or state this clearly at the meeting at the earliest possible opportunity.
+The Chair, in consultation with the Section 151 Officer, should then decide whether the conflicted or potentially conflicted individual needs to leave the meeting during the discussion on the relevant matter or to withdraw from voting on the matter. - 8.2.4 If such a conflict is identified outside of a meeting the notification must be made to the Section 151 Officer and where it relates to the business of any meeting, also to the Chair of that meeting.
+The Section 151 Officer, in consultation with the Chair where relevant, will consider any necessary action to manage the potential or actual conflict. - 8.2.5 Where information relating to any potential or actual conflict has been provided, the Section 151 Officer may seek such professional advice as he or she thinks fit (such as legal advice from the Monitoring Officer) on how to address any identified conflicts. - 8.2.6 Any such potential or actual conflicts of interest and the action taken must be recorded in the Fund's Register of Conflicts of Interest.

+8.3 Annual Declaration:

-- as he or she thinks fit (such as legal advice from the Monitoring Officer) on how to address any identified conflicts. - 8.2.6 Any such potential or actual conflicts of interest and the action taken must be recorded in the Fund's Register of Conflicts of Interest. - 8.3 Annual Declaration - 8.3.1 Every 12 months all individuals will complete a new Declaration of Interest confirming that their information contained in the Register is correct or highlighting any changes that need to be made to the declaration. - 8.4 Conduct at Meetings - 8.4.1 There may be circumstances when a representative of employers or members wishes to provide a specific point of view on behalf of an employer (or group of employers) or member (or group of members).
+8.3.1 Every 12 months all individuals will complete a new Declaration of Interest confirming that their information contained in the Register is correct or highlighting any changes that need to be made to the declaration.

+8.4 Conduct at Meetings:

+8.4.1 There may be circumstances when a representative of employers or members wishes to provide a specific point of view on behalf of an employer (or group of employers) or member (or group of members).
 The Administering Authority requires that any individual wishing to speak from an employer's or member's viewpoint must state this clearly, and that this will be recorded in the minutes.

-9. Operational procedures for advisers
+9.0 Operational procedures for advisers